grug-lang/grug/README.md

 count: number = 100

 # The host can call this exported function.
+# Other grug files can't call this exported function directly.
 # This function is declared by mod_api.json.
 export run() {
     # We calculate the first 100 values